VN-That1Guy/VN-That1Guy.github.io/README.md

 > A WPF application about making things using items that do not make sense

 I made the inventory system too complicated in this one... passing instances between inventories and making items and currency finite for the shop took a lot of my time trying to fix the quirks and issues.

+This was also the application where I try reading external files (implemented) and also tried writing external files from the application itself (not implemented, I did not get it to work)

 ## [Card Games](https://github.com/VN-That1Guy/VN-CardGames)
 ![Image of Card Game Menu](https://raw.githubusercontent.com/VN-That1Guy/VN-That1Guy.github.io/refs/heads/main/images/Screenshot%202024-12-06%20000318.png)